thebaldgeek/thebaldgeek.github.io/C-Band.md

 Navigation: [home](README.md)

 C-Band is the most difficult aspect of setting up and running a full satcom ground station, but because of this and the rich data it can provide, if you have the space, time and patience its probably the most rewarding of all the AERO frequencies that are in use.
-I have seen many examples where having both C and L band data from the same Inmarsat has proven very effective.
+I have seen many examples where having both C and L band data from the same Inmarsat has proven very effective - you can read of two such flights [here](notable_flights.md).

 Here is a random screen shot of the aircraft that my dish can pick up over the course of a day - you get an ebb and flow in the traffic you will see depending on the time of day and year.
 The mix of military vs civil will also change just like it does with ADSB.